gaiyadev/complete-eCommerce-with-expressjs/README.md

 # complete-eCommerce-with-expressjs
-A complete E-commerce website for learning purpose
+A complete E-commerce website built using Expressjs for learning purpose

 complete E-commerce website built using expressjs and MongoDb Key Functionalities